spacemeshos/go-spacemesh/README.md

 #### Using a remote machine as provider for PoST proofs

-**NOTE:** this feature is currently experimental and not fully tested yet.

 To disable the internal PoST service and disable smeshing on your node you can use the following config:

 ```json